-Every memory knocks violently on my doors, windows, even cracks in the wall, begging me to play it first.
+Each memory knocks fiercely on my doors, windows, even cracks in the wall, asking me to play it first.
 They all contain his face, his voice, his hands.
-There are so many.
-He happened for long days and torrid nights, and it all felt like a little lifetime.
+There are so many of them.
+He happened for long days and hot nights, and it all felt like a little life.
 My steering wheel still has his fingerprints.

 I let go of myself and the world around me to lose myself in the sweet, secret, delicious, ambiguous feelings that he stirred and stirred and stirred, and that now I can’t stop myself from stirring.
 These memories make the familiar calm come back to me, and I am safe from the emptiness again.

 I know I have to let my sadness out through ink and tears to get out of this loop.
 Let me just see him one more time.
 Play.

 2 thoughts on “Waking Up With Stories on My Mind to Tell Nobody”